sickthecat/pgp_py3.py/README.md

 `pip3 install python-gnupg`

 Takes the email address and password for the private key as arguments and saves the keypair as needed in it's respective execution directory.
+This script is considered obsolete by me.
+Please use afterburn.